Long Range Graph Benchmark: Proposed LRGB Datasets

 \textbf{Splitting.} In the original Pascal VOC 2011 dataset, there are only training and validation splits that we can use.
 For \pascal, we maintain the train set as it is, and split the original validation set into new validation and test sets.
 For this splitting, we divide the original validation set in 50:50 ratio using a stratified split proportionate to the original distribution of the data with respect to a meta label that depends on the node classes.
 This meta label is a ground truth class value obtained by a majority voting of non-background ground truth node labels.
 The splitting decision with this meta-label is taken to preserve a similar distribution of node labels in both the new validation and the test set.
 Thus, we have 8,498, 1,428 and 1,429 graphs in the final training, validation and test sets, respectively.

 \textbf{Construction.} After the superpixels extraction, we prepare the \rbgraph graph as illustrated step-wise in Figure \ref{fig:fig_viz_sp}.
 Two superpixels nodes are connected with an edge if the node regions share a common boundary.
 We use the \texttt{rag\_boundary} functionality from \texttt{skimage} \cite{boulogne2014scikit} to extract the region boundaries.
 By construction, the dataset in this \rbgraph graph format has nodes with variying number of neighbors.
 This construction format also makes the graph more sparse with an average node degree of 5.6 for graphs averaging 479.40 node sizes.
-The initial feature of each superpixel node is 12 dimensional RGB feature value (mean, std, max, min) and that of an edge between two nodes is a 2 dimensional vector where the first value is `weight' denoting the average of the Sobel filter \cite{engel2004real} pixel values along the boundary between the 2 adjacent regions, and the second value is `count' denoting the count of all pixels along this boundary.
+The initial feature of each superpixel node is 14 dimensional, 12-dim RGB feature value (mean, std, max, min) and 2-dim coordinates of the center of mass of pixel locations, and that of an edge between two nodes is a 2 dimensional vector where the first value is `weight' denoting the average of the Sobel filter \cite{engel2004real} pixel values along the boundary between the 2 adjacent regions, and the second value is `count' denoting the count of all pixels along this boundary.

 \textbf{Performance Metric.} The performance metric is the macro weighted F1 score for the predicted node label and the ground truth node label.

 Similar to \pascal, \coco is a node classification dataset based on the MS COCO image dataset \cite{lin2014microsoft} where each superpixel node denotes an image region belonging to a particular class.
 The original MS COCO image dataset is available under CC BY 4.0 License.
 We follow the same steps as in Section \ref{sec:pascalvoc} for the preparation of superpixels and the graphs in \coco for the \rbgraph graph format.
 Additional optional variants of the \coco datasets are included in Appendix \ref{app:dataset_details}.